 The concept of my current diet has developed over time.
-I read many books and internet articles on healthy nutrition and I started to acquire an insight in the field that was previously completely unknown to me.
+I read many books and articles on healthy nutrition, thus I started to acquire an insight in the field previously completely unknown to me.
 The switch to my current dietary regime has not happened overnight.
 Rather, it was a subtle process based both on my newly acquired knowledge, but also on my personal experience as I started to notice improvements in my general well being after I had eliminated harmful foods.

 So, let’s have a look at some of the dishes that I had during my previous travels.
 Also, whether or not they were good for me, in the context of my current dietary habits.